donghohnation/donghohnation.github.io-team-gen/README.md

 # Team Profile Generator

-## Your Task
+## Your Challenge

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
+Your challenge is to build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+Because testing is key to making code maintainable, you’ll also write unit tests for each part of your code and ensure that it passes all of them.

-Because this application won’t be deployed, you’ll need to provide a link to a walk-through video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video AND add it to the readme of your project.
+Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
+You’ll need to submit a link to the video and add it to the README of your project.

+Refer to the Fullstack Blog Video Submission GuideLinks to an external site. for additional guidance on creating a video.

 ## User Story